kratikpal/kp_music/README.md

 # AudioVibe
 AudioVibe is a music streaming application designed to enhance your music listening experience.
-Built with Flutter and Dart, it leverages the power of REST APIs, YouTube Explode, and Just_audio to provide a seamless and uninterrupted music experience.
-With a user-friendly interface and a vast music library sourced from YouTube, AudioVibe ensures you have access to all your favorite tunes and
+The app offers a user-friendly interface and a vast music library sourced from YouTube, ensuring you have access to all your favorite tunes without any ads.
+It features various music categories, including Bollywood Hitlist, Trending 20, and Retro, catering to diverse musical tastes and preferences.
+Built with Flutter and Dart, AudioVibe leverages the power of REST APIs, YouTube Explode, and Just_audio to provide a seamless and uninterrupted music experience.

 ## How to Use